 Medina of Hammamet

-The Medina of Hammamet is the main commercial artery of the city where souvenirs, homemade shoes, handbags, oil, and every makeshift exotic consumer goods can be found.
+is the main commercial artery of the city where souvenirs, homemade shoes, handbags, oil, and every makeshift exotic consumer goods can be found.
 The old Medina of Hammamet is basically a large bazaar where you can shop, drink a glass of freshly squeezed orange juice, buy exotic camel leather shoes, a pair of stoles, and handcrafted souvenirs.

 The place holds more of a cultural value than being a commercial site.
 If you want to wander the narrow streets, constantly bumping into obsessive offers to buy something, then you must go here.
 Interestingly climb onto the roof to enjoy the opening overlooking the city on one side and the ocean on the other.